Rothamsted/knetminer-common/README.md

 ## Travis support files
 You don't need to deploy from you working PC, manually.
-We use CI systems nowadays, and our preferred ones is Travis(1[30], 2[40]).
+We use CI systems nowadays, and our preferred ones is Travis([1][30], [2][40]).
 You can reuse our [standard Travis file][50].
 As you can see, this does the very minimal, that is:

 	1. Defines common stuff like the Java version to use for the build
+  1. Downloads common files and scripts we use to build
-  1. Downloads the [settings file][20] discussed above
+  1. Runs the downloaded `travis/travis.sh`
-  1. Issues 'mvn deploy' using those settings
   1. Keeps Maven files into a cache, to ensure performance (and contribute to the environment...)

-Once you have copied that file into your Maven project, these basics can customised as you need.
-Note that this requires that you define the right credential variables (the ones used by `settings.xml`, see above) in the [Travis settings for your project][60].
+This assumes that you define authentication values, via [Travis settings][60].

+The `travis.sh` script is designed to manage releases.
+If you define proper variables (see our [`.travis.yml`][50], about the new release version you want and the next Maven snapshot version, the script will issue a release, move the POM to the next snapshot, commit everything on GitHub.
+Again, you'll need to define your github credentials, in order to push new tags.

+This version is designed to completely automate the download of our build files into your local project copy, every time you build (from Travis).
+You might need some customisation, by working with copies of the files above.

 [30]: https://www.vogella.com/tutorials/TravisCi/article.html